HR Administrator Jobs in Minnesota

 Key skills for a HR Administrator include strong organizational abilities, excellent attention-to-detail, and good communication skills.
 Proficiency in various HR software (HRIS or HRMS) as well as MS Office is also desirable.
 In terms of qualifications, a degree in human resources or business administration is often required, and certification such as PHR (Professional in Human Resources) or SHRM-CP (Society for Human Resource Management Certified Professional) can further enhance job prospects.
 Prior to becoming a HR Administrator, a person may have roles as a HR Assistant, Office Administrator or Payroll Clerk.

-Senior Payroll Administrator Job Description You will be responsible for complex payroll processing in Canada, ensuring compliance with all Provincial laws, regulations, and union requirements...
+Sr. Payroll Administrator Job Description As a Sr. Payroll Administrator, you will be responsible for managing complex payroll processing in Canada.
+This role requires maintaining compliance with...

 Demographic Data for Minnesota